Set Current Location

 Avenue Jean-Médecin, named after the city's most popular mayor, is one of Nice's grandest promenades.
 An epicenter of upscale retail shopping, this broad, pedestrian-friendly thoroughfare is bursting with brasseries, boutiques, and department stores (and it's nearby the incredible Basilique Notre-Dame to boot!).
 Avenue Jean-Médecin runs from Place Masséna to the train station and makes for a delightful half-hour stroll.

 Marc Chagall is famous for his works inspired by Jewish folklore, and this museum reveals a deeply mystical poet in him.
 Chagall was born in Russia in 1887 and passed away near Nice at St Paul-de-Vence in 1985.
 His interpretations of the Bible are presented on vast canvasses, blending candid forms with a poetry of colors.
-The bright and spacious Musée Marc Chagall boasts of the finest of his works.
+The bright and spacious Musée Marc Chagall boasts some of the finest of his works.
 At the entrance, a small bookshop stocks a number of publications about Chagall and his art, as well as prints of his work.

-Place Masséna is without a doubt Nice's most famous square, and the most majestic.
-Surrounded by contrasting greenery of the Albert I and Masséna gardens, the imposing red-colored buildings command the eye and demand admiration.
-During Carnival, the King's float takes place in this very spot.
-Place Masséna is also one of the city's key central points: Vieux-Nice is within easy reach, as well as the sea and the main shopping thoroughfares.
+Place Masséna is one of Nice's most famous squares, and also one of the most majestic.
+Surrounded by the greenery of the Albert I and Masséna gardens, the imposing red-colored buildings in the square demand admiration.
+During the Carnival, the King's float takes place at this very spot.
+Place Masséna is also one of the city's key central points: Vieux-Nice is within easy reach, as is the sea and the main shopping thoroughfares.
 You're bound to pass through it at some point!

 Since its establishment in 1869, Molinard has come to be one of the county's most revered parfumeries.
 Shop for Molinard's signature fragrances and soaps at the Nice boutique, or sign up for a perfume making workshop and create a fragrance of your very own with a little help from Molinard's expert parfumiers.
 The boutique also offers guided tours that offer an insight into the process of perfume making.
 Stop by Molinard and treat your olfactory senses to an extravaganza of fine fragrances.